marko-knoebl/cc-course-web/chapter4/chapter-4-exercise-4-request-logging.md

 ## Task 1: log requests

-create middleware in one of your express APIs and store _logs_ about API requests in a database collection
+create a _custom_ middleware in one of your express APIs and store _logs_ about API requests in a database collection

 the collection should be called _logs_